-Below, the wheel is mounted to a tilt base and the only thing we'd add is a steering knob.
-The engine controls are state-of-the-art digital so they are easy to move and precise.
+Below, the wheel is mounted to a tilt base.
+The engine controls are stateof-the-art digital so they are easy to move and precise.
 Two drink holders are to starboard with the stereo and a grab handle just above.